Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 To make it easier to start weaving, fasten sticks together with a rubber band.
 Sticks could also be fastened with hot glue.

 Hold the end of the yarn on top of the wood and wrap yarn around the stick catching the end.
+You can fasten with a double knot and then begin.

 Wrap all the way around the stick then move under the next stick.
 Wrap all the way around that stick then move to the next stick.
 Always bring the yarn under the stick before wrapping around.